 Because the premium is based upon your level of risk and the value of your business property, small businesses and contractors often pay only a small monthly premium for a BOP.

-Pay your entire premium upfront.
-Your business owner’s policy premium can typically be paid in monthly or annual installments.
 It might be tempting to go with a smaller monthly payment, but consider paying the full premium.
 Many insurers offer a discount when the annual premium is paid in full.

 Proactively manage your risks.
 If your small business has no claims history, expect to pay lower insurance rates.
 An effective way to do this is to create a comprehensive risk management plan.
 For example, you might:

-By completing Insureon’s easy online application today, you can get free insurance quotes on all types of business insurance policies.
-You can also speak with an insurance agent about the policies your business needs to protect it from financial losses.
+By completing Insureon’s easy online application today, you can get free business insurance quotes on all types of commercial insurance policies.

 Insurance premiums vary based on the policies a business buys.
-See our small business insurance cost overview or explore costs for a specific type of insurance coverage.
+See our small business insurance cost overview or explore costs for a specific type of business insurance coverage.